CPR, First Aid, BLS, ACLS, PALS certifications.

 Our online ACLS certification course includes understanding the physiology of the heart, overview of BLS and ACLS, ACLS Pharmacology, and AED training.
 The course is best suited for healthcare/medical professionals.
 It has 2 years validity.
 A group of 5 or more can take advantage of group discounts.

-Pulseless electrical activity (PEA) is lack of palpable pulse or cardiac contraction even with an organized cardiac electrical activity.
+When a patient goes into cardiac arrest, their heart stops beating and they don’t have a pulse and that is when Pulseless electrical activity (PEA) or cardiac contraction occurs.
 If you eliminate the main cause of PEA arrest, patients with PEA can survive.
 Even though the heart is producing organized electrical activity, no mechanical activity is produced.
 There will be no contractions of the cardiac muscles.
 Any organized rhyme without a pulse is PEA (except VF, VT and asystole) and includes: idioventricular rhythms, ventricular escape rhythms, post-defibrillation idioventricular rhythms, and Bradyasystolic rhythms.

 |Hypovolemia – Decreased blood volume||Tension pneumothorax – air in the pleural space around the lung (lung collapses)|

 |Hypoxia- decreased partial pressure of oxygen in blood||Tamponade – compression of the heart produced by excess fluid surrounding the heart|